Skip to contents

 Time Indexing

-Get the index of current or lagged time step or the index of the current time group.
+Get or update the index of the current or lagged time step or the index of the current time group.
 A time group is a contiguous set of time steps defined by two change points.

 Functions